The UAE and its Roles in Normalization, Annexation

 And on Thursday evening, at the graduation ceremony for a new cohort of Israel Air Force pilots, Prime Minister Binyamin Netanyahu announced that the health ministers of Israel and the UAE would soon announce the launch of cooperation in fighting the coronavirus pandemic, calling it “the result of extensive contacts made in recent months.”

-Abdulkhaleq Abdulla, a professor of political science at New York University’s Abu Dhabi campus, told The Media Line that the UAE was trying to break through in terms of the peace process at a time when no other Arab country was doing so.
+Abdulkhaleq Abdulla, an Emirati professor of political science, told The Media Line that the UAE was trying to break through in terms of the peace process at a time when no other Arab country was doing so.

 “In a way, Abu Dhabi is speaking on behalf of about 22 Arab countries, and not only on behalf of itself,” he explained.
 “And of these 22 countries, no one is taking the lead more than the UAE.”